NM2509/Store-item-demand-forecasting/README.md

 # Store-item-demand-forecasting

-Using historical markdown data to predict store sales.
+Using historical data to predict sales across a wide range of stores and departments.
+For data, see: https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/overview

 # How to Run